JeffWendy/IPTG/README.md

 Implementation and training of baseline models are included in the baselines directory.

 Data generated or utilized in the experiments are put in the top directory or data directory.

+We deleted the dataset to prevent copyright issues.
+Please refer https://github.com/csuvis/IndoorTrajectoryData for data.